MoeyR/settle-smart/README.md

  - Button for collecting posts and put them in user's collections page
  - picture carousels in a post
  - App can be switched to multiple languages such as English, French, Chinese, ...

+## Installation Guide:
+1. Prerequisites: npm

+2. Installation Steps:
+    - Cloning the repository: git clone <repository-url>
+    - Installing dependencies: npm install

+3. Configuration
+ - Environment variables and API keys:
+ 	REACT_APP_BASE_URL = "value"
+	REACT_APP_GOOGLE_MAP_API_KEY = "value"
+	REACT_APP_MAP_ID = "value"

+4. Running the app:
+ - Runs the app in the development mode: npm start

+Open http://localhost:3000 to view it in your browser.
+The page will reload when you make changes.